thacherT1D/webdevstuff/JavaScript_Object_Model/Object_Oriented_Programming_in_JavaScript.desc.md

 * Create a `Cat` class that inherits from `Object`
 * Have the constructor function for `Cat` include name, age, and breed parameters
 * Make instances of `Cat` have a method `purr` that returns `'[cat name], a [breed of cat] cat, is purring'`
-* Make a `Siamese` sub-class of `Cat` that hard-codes the siamese breed so that the constructor function only requires name and age parameters
+* Make a `Siamese` subclass of `Cat` that hard-codes the siamese breed so that the constructor function only requires name and age parameters
 * Use DRY techniques to create a `purr` method for `Siamese` that returns `'[cat name], a siamese cat, is purring.
 How adorable!'`

 ## Encapsulation